3d-partons/partons/doc/markdown/partons_on_linux.md

 make
 ~~~~~~~~~~~~~

-You can repeat this for all the projects such as NumA++, PARTONS or PARTONS_release.
+You can repeat this for the other projects NumA++ and PARTONS.
 The dependencies follow this order.

+Note that if you intend to use the installation described in the following sections, you may want to install ElementaryUtils before building NumA++ (and installing NumA++ before building PARTONS) so that each subsequent library uses the installed headers and shared library instead of the temporary ones located in the source folder and that may be removed after the installation.

 # Installing the PARTONS libraries {#linux_install}